-It may be difficult, but by following the government’s guidance on social distancing and staying alert you are helping to protect yourself, your family, the NHS and your community.
+It may be difficult, but by following the government’s guidance on staying at home you are helping to protect yourself, your family, the NHS and your community.

 It’s completely normal to perhaps feel bored, frustrated or lonely.
 You might also feel low, worried, anxious, or concerned about your health or that of those close to you.
 It’s important that you take care of your mind as well as your body and to get further support if you need it.

 To help, GOV.UK guidance on mental health and wellbeing during coronavirus (COVID-19) is now available.
 This provides advice on how to look after your mental health and wellbeing at this time, including how to connect with and support others, manage your feelings and daily routine and where to find support.

 If you need support with your mental health and wellbeing or someone to talk to, please call your GP or contact:

 Call 999 if you or someone you know experiences a life-threatening medical or mental health emergency.

 We know that the uncertainty and significant changes taking place currently will have an impact on the emotional wellbeing and mental health of many children and young people.

 It is critical that all children, young people and their families are aware of the available support and are able to access this over the coming weeks and months.

 There is a wide range of support available that can be accessed online, by phone and by text.
 In addition, our usual face-to-face services are adapting their approaches so that they can continue to provide support remotely.